microsoft/pxt-adafruit/docs/reference/basic/pause.md

 # Pause

-Pause program execution for the specified number of milliseconds.
-This function is helpful when you need to slow down your program's execution.
+Pause the program for the number of milliseconds you say.
+You can use this function to slow your program down.

 ```sig
 basic.pause(400)